-The forensic science research team at the Abertay University in Scotland has used Olympus opto-digital light microscopes to expedite a number of research projects.
+The forensic science research team at the Abertay University in Scotland has used Evident opto-digital light microscopes to expedite a number of research projects.
 Opto-digital technology integrates the latest in digital and optical technologies and allows fast and comprehensive analysis and measurement in materials science applications.

 In addition, the DSX series include digital capture and display which allows on-screen viewing for long-term training, discussions or operation.
 The capabilities of DSX series opto-digital microscopes allow the research team to analyze different types of evidence in more detail, including pen marks, and fingerprints.

 Fingerprints are unique to each individual.
 They are left behind on contact with a surface, which serves as a critical source of identification.
 Fingerprints are composed of skin ridges, and each skin ridge has a line of pores through which sweat is released, as shown in Figure 1.